gkalpak/ng-slack-linkifier/README.md

 ## Usage

-The code ([dist/index.js][index-dist]) should be run in the context of the [Slack web-app][slack].
-For example, you can paste and run the code in DevTools or use it as a [bookmarklet].
+The script should be run in the context of the [Slack web-app][slack].
+For example, you can paste and and run the code in DevTools or use it as a [bookmarklet].

 If you are using the desktop app for Slack, you need to [start the app in a special way][slack-app-dev] in order to be able to open DevTools.

 The latest release can be found [here][releases].<br />
+The code for each release is in the corresponding commit's [dist/][dist] directory.
-The code is also available at `https://cdn.jsdelivr.net/gh/gkalpak/ng-slack-linkifier@X.Y.Z/dist/index.js`.
+The code is also available at `https://cdn.jsdelivr.net/gh/gkalpak/ng-slack-linkifier@X.Y.Z/dist/index[.min].js`.

+> WARNING:
+> The code in [dist/][dist] is only updated on releases; it does not reflect the code in [index.js][index] on every
+> commit (and may even be invalid on non-release commits).

 ## Test